Asian American Plays, by Authors (L)

 - said Saïd

-Algerian poet and essayist Andre Saïd has immigrated to the United States and built a life for himself in Bennington, VT.
-He has been named the Poet Laureate of the United States Library of Congress, and most recently, has won a Nobel Prize for Literature.
-But, these are controversial appointments because Saïd was accused of being a terrorist during the French-Algerian War.
-A prison where Saïd was held in Algiers is torn down, and pages and pages of poetry are discovered scratched into the walls of one cell.
-But, the poetry is illegible.
-It is written in an obscure dialect of Berber, of which Saïd is the last remaining speaker.
+Algerian poet and essayist Andre Saïd has immigrated to the United States and built a life for himself.
+He has been named the Poet Laureate of the United States Library of Congress, and has won a Nobel Prize for Literature.
+But, these are controversial because Saïd was accused of being a terrorist during the French-Algerian War.
+A prison where Saïd was held in Algiers is torn down, and pages and pages of poetry are discovered.
+But, the poetry is written in an obscure dialect of Berber, of which Saïd is the last remaining speaker.
 He is asked to translate, but refuses.
 Why?
-Does the poetry prove that he was a terrorist?
-Is it an artifact of a culture he deems unworthy of existence?

 A Catholic priest, turned assassin is given a new assignment — his next target is a computer that has become conscious and barracaded itself in the home of an autistic child.